LonamiWebs/Telethon/client/doc/concepts/sessions.rst

 .. currentmodule:: telethon

 In Telethon, the word :term:`session` is used to refer to the set of data needed to connect to Telegram.
-This includes the server address of your home datacenter, as well as the authorization key bound to an account.
+This includes the server address of your home data center, as well as the authorization key bound to an account.
 When you first connect to Telegram, an authorization key is generated to encrypt all communication.
 After login, Telegram remembers this authorization key as logged-in, so you don't need to login again.